Visit Our Location in Portland, OR

 This style of planting can also help you achieve a much fuller look in your landscape compared to if you were to just plant your desired fruit tree or bush and then walk away.
 For example, we could have just planted blueberries in the example that is pictured below, but instead we threw in tons of strawberries that produced fruit their first year, also included in the understory planting are arctic raspberries, white clover, kinnikinnick, saffron crocus, and lingonberries.
 The blueberries are now mature and cranking out berries and the strawberries thrive underneath them and don’t seem to mind the acidic soil conditions that we’ve provided for the blueberries.
 Here is a simple sketch for how you can plant your own blueberry polyculture.

 Try messing around with different species.
 This isn’t an exact science.
 For the blueberry polyculture shown above we got the idea from walking around the huckleberry fields in the Gifford Pinchot wilderness.
 Huckleberries are very close relatives of our cultivated northern highbush blueberry, genus Vaccinium, so we thought maybe nature could provide some hints as to how we might grow blueberries in a more ecological manner.
 There are many species that thrive alongside the huckleberries in the wild, but one we always notice are lupines.
-Well it turns out blueberries actually need a good amount of nitrogen to be happy so planting nitrogen fixing lupines alongside them seems like not too bad of an idea.
+Well, it turns out blueberries actually need a good amount of nitrogen to be happy so planting nitrogen fixing lupines alongside them seems like not too bad of an idea.
 We then put some lingonberries, another Vaccinium species, between the blueberries knowing that they could handle the acidic soil conditions we would be providing the blueberries and then stuck in some strawberries or arctic raspberries beneath the blueberries.
 When you put it all together it looks a whole lot nicer than the blueberries would on their own and you get multiple yields off of the same space!
 Sure, you might need to water a little bit more to compensate for the competition between the roots of your different plants but the diverse yields more than make up for it.

 You can take this same polyculture planting concept and apply it on a larger, less detailed scale.
 Say you want to be a paw paw farmer, so you go out and you buy 500 paw paws and stick them in the ground in full sun.
 You’re probably going to have 500 dead or struggling paw paw trees very soon, and even if they did survive their establishment years, you are now waiting on a tree that will probably take 5 years before the orchard is yielding much of anything.
-But what if, in your infinite pawpaw farming wisdom, you decided to interplant your paw paw orchard with a quick growing, nitrogen producing, and fruit yielding plant, such as sea berries.
+But what if, in your infinite pawpaw farming wisdom, you decided to interplant your paw paw orchard with a quick growing, nitrogen producing, and fruit yielding plant, such as sea berries or autumn olives.
 You could throw a seaberry plant in between each paw paw planting.
-The sea berries would not only provide the much needed shade for your young paw paws, but they would also increase soil fertility over the long run, and produce an incredibly nutritious crop of berries.
+The s nitrogen fixing shrubs would not only provide the much needed shade for your young paw paws, but they would also increase soil fertility over the long run, and produce an incredibly nutritious crop of berries.
 Five years down the road you might see that your pawpaws are really starting to come online so you might start hacking your seaberries back to provide more light as well as nutrients that are released in the soil through the corresponding root dieback events.
 In five more years your pawpaws are really cranking and you can then cut your seaberries down entirely.
 Take the wood and put it through a wood chipper, spread it all beneath your pawpaws and then sit back and watch as your paw paws explode with vigor as they eat up all the nutrients left below ground by your former seaberry orchard.

 One thing to keep in mind with these diverse high density plantings, especially if you are in an area with wet springs like we are in the Pacific Northwest, is that not every species will perform well under high density plantings.
 Species that are susceptible to fungal pathogens already will be even more susceptible if you crowd them and reduce airflow between branches.
 For example, don’t go throwing an apple tree into your food forest unless you want a super scabby and anthracnose ridden tree.
 But you can certainly still plant low growing ground covers, grass barriers, and nitrogen fixers with those species that are more susceptible to diseases and fungal pathogens.